AkoKBIkeda/job-search-helper-frontend/README.md

 For the company attributes, I only made the company name to be required, so users can list the companies that they are interested in first, and research about them later.

-## How to run the project
+## How to Run the Project

 **Live version:** [Job Search Helper](https://your-job-search-helper.vercel.app/)
 _\*The backend is deployed on Render's free tier, so it may take a few minutes to get it back online first!_

 **Run locally:**
-After clone my project from this repo, move do the project directly
+After clone my project from this repo, move to the project directory
 `cd job-search-helper`
 Install dependencies
 `npm install`
-Create .env file in the project directly and add
+Create .env file in the project directory and add
 `REACT_APP_API_URL=http://localhost:8000`
 Start the dev server
 `npm start`